 Now it’s time to connect to a network.
 Choose your WIFI network from the list and enter the password.
 It is recommended that you use your private home network for this part.
 If you use your data plan from your cell phone carrier then data rates will apply.
 The rest of the setup requires an internet connection to register your device.
 If your connection is slow or unavailable then you can connect your phone to your computer and finish the setup using iTunes by clicking the “Connect to iTunes” button at the bottom.

 Step 5: Data and Privacy

 Apple takes to heart the importance of securing your personal data, they see it as “a fundamental human right”.
-The disclamer that you are now seeing is Apple telling you just that.
+The disclaimer that you are now seeing is Apple telling you just that.
 If you want to learn more you can tap on the “Learn More” button at the bottom or go to Apple.com/Privacy.
-Once you have read and understand tap “Continue”.
+Once you have read and understood tap “Continue”.